thesquaregroot/php-rsvp/README.md

 --------

 Implemented Features:
-- Parties with multiple guests
+- Add parties with multiple guests
-- Meals selected during RSVP
+- Add meals to be selected during RSVP
 - Option for parties to leave a note during RSVP
 - Emails collected during RSVP for sending updates parties
-- Ability to delete guests, parties, and meals
+- Ability to edit and delete guests, parties, and meals
 - Display of aggregate data (guests invited, total accepted, total per meal type)
 - Random generation of URL keys
 - Ability to supply preferred URL keys